Business Alarm Systems Pricing: A Full Breakdown

 Equally important is the quality of customer support.
 When you have a question or a problem, you want to be able to reach a real person who can help.
 Consider whether you’d prefer a DIY company’s online chat support or the direct line to a local team in South Carolina.
 Having accessible, expert support provides an extra layer of assurance that your system will always be there to protect you.

-How to Keep Your System in Top Shape
+How to Maintain Your Home Security System

 Once your security system is installed, it’s easy to set it and forget it.
 But just like any important piece of technology, a little routine maintenance ensures it performs reliably for years to come.
 Think of it as a quick check-up to confirm the system you trust to protect your home is always ready to do its job.
 Taking a few minutes every few months to run through these simple steps will give you lasting confidence and peace of mind.
 These small actions help maintain the integrity of your security, ensuring that from your front door in Greenville to your back porch in Anderson, every angle is covered and every connection is secure.
 It’s a straightforward way to protect your investment and, more importantly, your family.

-Keep Your Firmware Updated
+Always Keep Your Firmware Updated

 Your security camera runs on internal software called firmware.
 Manufacturers release updates to add new capabilities, improve performance, and patch security vulnerabilities.
 Keeping your system current is one of the most important things you can do to keep it secure and functioning properly.
 Many systems will notify you in the app when an update is available, and some even allow you to turn on automatic updates.
 It’s a good idea to accept these updates promptly.
 These firmware updates are your first line of defense against new threats and ensure you have the best features available.

-Clean Lenses and Check Camera Angles
+Clean Your Lenses and Check Your Angles

 A blurry or obstructed view makes a security camera far less effective.
 Over time, outdoor cameras can collect dust, pollen, and water spots, while indoor cameras can get smudged or accidentally bumped.
 Regularly cleaning the camera lenses with a soft, microfiber cloth will keep your video footage crisp and clear.
 While you’re at it, take a moment to check the live feed.
 Make sure tree branches haven’t grown to block the view or that a piece of furniture hasn’t been moved into the camera’s line of sight.
 A quick adjustment can make all the difference.

-Test Your System Routinely
+Routinely Test Your System

 Don’t wait for an actual emergency to find out if your system is working correctly.
 A simple, routine test can catch potential issues early.
 Once a month, check the live video feeds from all your cameras to ensure they are online and recording.
 Walk in front of a motion-activated camera to make sure you receive an alert on your phone.
 If you have professional monitoring with us, you can call us to put your system into test mode.
 This allows you to safely test your alarms without dispatching emergency services.
 This routine testing is the best way to confirm every component is communicating and ready to respond.

-Secure Your Wi-Fi Network and Passwords
+Lock Down Your Wi-Fi and Passwords

 Your security cameras are connected to your home’s Wi-Fi network, so your network’s security is your system’s security.
 Start by securing your Wi-Fi network with a strong, unique password that is difficult to guess.
 The same rule applies to the password for your security system app.
 Avoid using common words or personal information.
 For an even greater layer of protection, enable two-factor authentication (2FA) on your security account if it’s available.
 This requires a second form of verification, like a code sent to your phone, to log in, making it much harder for unauthorized users to gain access.